Chrisae9/discord-interactions-webhook/README.md

      }
      ```
      - **Note**: The `path` should point to a directory containing another Docker Compose file.
+     - **Important**: The `path` must be relative to the host, not the container.
+Ensure that the volume mounts in your Docker Compose or Docker Run commands align with these paths.

 ## Running the Application